Local tax revenue is primarily derived from real estate, personal property (for businesses), and motor vehicle taxes.

 As you can imagine, our office gets very busy at times.
 We encourage people to send their tax payments by mail rather than waiting in line.

 - Remember to save your tax receipts in order to submit them with your income tax returns.

 - If you want us to send you a receipt, please enclose a self-addressed, stamped envelope along with your payment.

 - You can make multiple payments with one check if you wish,

 - If your bill states that there are back taxes, please call our office to find out the additional amount due.

 - Outstanding motor vehicle tax bills may now be paid by check or cash since the DMV has converted to an electronic system.
 We notify them electronically of take offs once daily.
 They no longer accept a stamped clearance.

 - When changing your address with the Department of Motor Vehicles, make sure to change your driver's license and registration as well.

-- When making your request for a Motor Vehicle adjustment, please bring verification of the change with you to the Assessor's Office (860-767-4340 ext.
+- When making your request for a Motor Vehicle adjustment, please bring 2 forms of verification of the change with you to the Assessor's Office (860-767-4340 ext.
 124).
 Acceptable verifications include: